 However, outside organizations have used different sets of data and different methods to analyze them, in concluding that federal workers actually are overpaid on average—and that the gap in their favor is even larger if the value of benefits is considered.

-One result has been a stalemate over pay that led to three years of frozen salary rates, in 2011-2013, and only nominal raises afterward.
+One result has been a stalemate over pay that led to three years of frozen salary rates, in 2011-2013, and only nominal raises in the 1-2 percent range in the years afterward.

 The fiscal conservatives who are the most vocal advocates of limits on raises also generally prefer a stronger pay for performance element in salaries.
 That idea was tried not long ago, however, and without much success, at the Defense and Homeland Security departments.